Sophia Brahe: Genealogy

+Sophie Brahe seen in a print from c.
+1655.

 Sophia is known for her work in genealogy.
 Sophia's first work was completed in 1600.
 During this time, genealogy was placed in documents called family books.
 These books contained many aspects of the family's life such as family members, traditions, and different family branches.
 In Sophia's renditions of her family book she included letters and correspondence with other women concerning their interwoven heritage and possible relatives.
 Sophia also included anecdotes from her family and rarely placed her own comments within her works.
 Sophia's work was common among women during her time, as women were valued for their penmanship and ability to maintain their households.

 Legacy

 Sophia, along with her brother Tycho, have come to represent the flowering of letters and science during the Danish Renaissance.
 She worked closely with her brother in his scientific endeavors and is thought to have acted as his muse.
 The two were so close that poet Johan L. Heiberg admonished that "Denmark must never forget the noble woman who, in spirit much more than flesh and blood, was Tycho Brahe's sister; the shining star in our Danish heaven is indeed a double one."
 In 1626 Sophia had completed a 900-page manuscript on the genealogies of 60 Danish noble families, which is held by Lund University.